AllenNeuralDynamics/aind-opto-fiber-benchmark-pipeline/README.md

   - `Signal.csv`
   - `Iso.csv`
   - `Stim.csv`

+The session json contains optogenetics stimulus information.
+See readme link in next section for more details.

 ### Opto-Fiber-Base-NWB Capsule
 This [capsule](https://codeocean.allenneuraldynamics.org/capsule/4644449/tree) packages the raw data into a NWB file.
 The relevant containers for this NWB are the `acquisition` and `events` containers.
 See the [repo](https://github.com/AllenNeuralDynamics/aind-opto-fiber-benchmark-nwb-base-capsule) for more details.